draperd/vigilant-invention/README.md

 The code currently lives within an application built using create-react-app.
 The best way to evaluate this is to clone/fork the project and run `yarn install` then `yarn start` to see it in action.

-Form definitions can be found here.
+Example form definitions can be found [here](https://github.com/draperd/vigilant-invention/blob/master/src/definitions.js).

-The app layout can be found here.
+The app layout can be found [here](https://github.com/draperd/vigilant-invention/blob/master/src/App.js).

 But for a brief summary...